zihuaye/3xsd/README.md

        (python-pip is optional if install dpkt)

-Dpkt module is also needed when running 3nsd DNS server, pip install it.
+Dpkt and geoip2 module are also needed when running 3nsd DNS server, pip install it.

 If you want to use 3wdd, python-pytun, pyudt4, pycrypto, python-lzo are also needed.